tsgates/arch-wiki-markdown/wiki/Skype.md

 of one's main user.
 (The new user should not be used for any other thing.
 Skype only.)

+An AUR package, skype-restricted exists that will run skype as a separate user ("_skype") cleanly.
+It's heavily based on the information in this section.

 Optionally, we first add a default group for the skype user.
 I will call the new user and its default group "skype".
 The security advantage in keeping the "skype" user in its separate group is that it can be